The Life-Empowering Benefits of Turning Your Brain Off

 The DMN is one of many different resting-state networks the brain can access.
 In the past few years, researchers have found networks for vision, hearing, movement, attention, and memory.

-But the DMN remains the best studied and perhaps the most important among them.
+However, the DMN remains the best studied and perhaps the most important among them.

 This is why vacations benefit people so much.
-Not only do vacations revitalize the body but also the mind.
+Not only do vacations revitalize the body, but also the mind.

 Similar to the daydreaming effect mentioned earlier.